Public affairs industry

+Global North and Global South

+The hegemonic power of the United States and Global North often overshadows the progress being made internationally, and to be more specific, within the Global South.
+A point of contention between the Global North and South is the misconception that public affairs and international relations practices that may be considered mainstream in the Global North, are not relevant to the realities of the goings on in the Global South.

 The entirety of the Global South should not be further homogenized, especially within itself.
 In other words, theories and best practices should be modified to adhere to the unique cultural and governmental demands of each nation.
 The tactics to carry out government affairs will need to vary drastically from country to country; what is feasible in Japan could fail in Taiwan, for example.
 This is also the case for how public affairs strategies are managed, such as media relations and stakeholder relations, as well as internal communications.
 There is a long-standing history of colonialist attempts to circulate messages of conformity and perpetuating that organized government of the Global South is inferior.
 In fact, the term ‘public affairs’ was created in the U.S..
 DeSanto writes, “The term grew out of a 1913 US federal government directive known as the Gillett Amendment, which forbids any government agency to spend money for publicity without the specific approval of the US Congress”.
 This isolating origin of such an all-encompassing topic, ultimately has created a ‘unifying goal to challenge the domination of the Global North’, but it has also magnified some of the inequalities that have emerged between nation states within the Global South, specifically China, Brazil, and India establishing themselves as strong economic powers and instituting a familiar problem of marginalization among nations that have already been marginalized by the Global North.
 By generalizing the conditions of Southern nations, there is a judgement cast and thus, distracts from how multifaceted public policy and policy making actually are, regardless of its relatively recent inception, particularly in the Global South.

 The evolution of policy making in the Global South has been a driving force in expanding the involvement of Southern nations in international cooperation, which has resulted in actual policy changes and greater attention to global fairness and justice, as well as stability in globalization.
 Although only part of the whole of public affairs, lobbying has its place.
 Lobbying aids groups with individualistic goals to access government legislature that would be inaccessible to any one person.
 Rooted and most common in the United States and arguably the United Kingdom, it is still present in the Global South.
 Some notable countries that partake in lobbying activities include Korea, Mexico, Saudi Arabia, Kuwait, South Africa, Chile, and Peru.
 Within these nations although lobbying is an active movement as a participatory gesture in the public affairs industry, there is still much development and accessibility increases happening in order for the Global South to progress in their efforts.